cloudera/terraform-provider-cdp/docs/resources/datahub_aws_cluster.md

 Optional:

+- `call_failure_threshold` (Number) Threshold value that specifies how many times should a single call failure happen before giving up the polling.
 - `polling_timeout` (Number) Timeout value in minutes that specifies for how long should the polling go for resource creation/deletion.